buhrmi/buhrmi/README.md

 # Hi there 👋

-I'm a Ruby on Rails developer and part of the research team at the Shitcoin Development Foundation - currently working on [Shitcoin Swap](https://www.shitcoinswap.com) - the world's greatest community of shitcoin traders.
+I'm a Ruby on Rails developer and founder of the Shitcoin Development Foundation.
+We develop a cryptographic ledger to store Shitcoins.

+## Earn Shitcoins

+[Shitcoin Swap](https://www.shitcoinswap.com) is the only and official website of the Shitcoin Development Foundation.
+You can use it to check your Shitcoin and altcoin balances and earn more Shitcoins.